yurlovdev/natal-chart-privacy/privacy-policy.md

 ## Location

-If you enable location access, the app uses your device’s precise location only to help you find your current position on the map while selecting a place.
-Location data is not used for tracking or advertising and is not stored on our servers.
+If you grant location access, the app may use your device’s precise location to help you find your position on the map while selecting a place.

+When you submit crash report from within the app, the app may include your current coordinates with the report to help diagnose issues.
+This location data is used only for support and debugging, is not used for advertising or tracking, and is not shared with data brokers.

 ## Analytics and Diagnostics